Sharmila2002/portfolio/README.md

 I have created my portfolio but this is not responsive portfolio , I have created this just for implement the technologies HTML , CSS and JS.
-Now, I am trying to update this portfolio and add some new functinality like responsivenes and so on
+Now, I am trying to update this portfolio and add some new functionality like responsivenes and so on